-Unlike many other common mental disorders, post-traumatic stress disorder is not one you are born with.
-PTSD develops as the result of experiencing a terrifying or traumatic event.
+Simply defined, PTSD develops as a result of experiencing a terrifying or traumatic event.
 Most people who think of PTSD think of soldiers who return from war.
 In reality, these traumatic events can be any number of different things, including:

 - Living through war, either as a soldier or a civilian